 Covered in quirky neon décor, One Under is a place for healthy competitiveness and good vibes with DJ sets, cocktails, and, most importantly, indoor car racing and crazy golf.
 Hidden beneath one of Glasgow’s oldest and most stylish districts in Merchant City, the venue offers an otherworldly entertainment experience to make date night stand out.
 The indoor race course is the only of its kind in Glasgow, and racers can have a go at making it first to the finish line.
 As for our beloved crazy golf, visitors can expect two different themed nine-hole courses.
 You can opt for the Madhouse with fairground freaks and creeps, or the Glasvegas, where temptation roams free while partying with Marilyn.

 This is a delightful treat for meat lovers.
 Take that special someone to experience the meaty-licious marvel that Porter & Rye has to offer with their dry-aged large cuts.
-What is more, the restaurant ages and infuses their cuts in-house in a creative way, and guests will get to try something new every time.
-For example, Porter & Rye dry-aged a prime cut of tomahawk in Chimney Rock Tomahawk Cabernet Sauvignon 2018 for 70 days that was available at the beginning of this year.
-And for Burns night, a haggis-aged short rib made a welcome appearance.
+What is more, the restaurant ages and infuses their cuts in-house creatively, and guests will get to try something new every time.
+For example, in the past, Porter & Rye dry-aged a prime cut of tomahawk in Chimney Rock Tomahawk Cabernet Sauvignon 2018 for 70 days that was available at the beginning of this year.

-6. Fall crazy in love with Golf Fang’s sinful Valentines experience
+7. Fall crazy in love with Golf Fang’s Valentine’s experience

 Located at the Radisson RED, Red Sky Bar is situated on the top floor of the hotel and boasts amazing views of the Clyde and iconic buildings in the city.
 You’ll witness the Clydeside shipyards as well as the SEC Armadillo, which is hands down impressive, especially as the sun sets.
 Add an extensive menu of drinks to choose from, including a selection of wines and some cocktails named after Glasgow locations such as Red Sky, Glas-Vegas Fizz and Clydeside Spritz, and you’ve got quite the memorable Valentine’s Day that’ll likely sweep your date off their feet.
 Check out some more of Glasgow’s ravishing rooftops here.

-12. Go for wine and negronis at this newly-opened niche bar
+9. Go for wine and negronis at this niche bar

 Malo is a brand new wine and negroni bar on Bothwell Street, and has seen its grand opening at end of December 2022.
 With plenty of negronis to go around and an extensively generous wine list, the niche bar will cater to a myriad of tastes.
 What is more, there are a whopping nine variations of negronis, accompanied with different cocktails.
 And for those wanting something more refreshing, there are plenty of of Aperol Spritzes to go around.